-Any member of staff in school may be asked to take part in or to plan and lead collective worship.
-Children are taught and encouraged to plan and lead collective worship appropriate to their age.
+Any member of staff in school may be asked to take part in or to plan and lead Collective Worship.
+Children are taught and encouraged to plan and lead Collective Worship appropriate to their age.
+The Governors and the Headship team are responsible for ensuring Collective Worship is happening throughout the day.